Privacy Policy

 fretly-consent(localStorage) andfretly_consent(cookie) record your choices on the cookie banner so we can respect them on later visits.

-We currently run no analytics, no advertising pixels and no third-party trackers.
+We run no analytics scripts, no advertising pixels and no third-party trackers, and there are no ads anywhere on Fretly.
 If that ever changes, you will see those categories in the consent banner before they are activated, and nothing optional will be set unless you accept it.

 You can re-open the consent banner at any time using the "Cookie choices" link in the footer.